 Overall, the findings of this section are consistent with the prediction that return continuation on loser stocks are most pronounced with low institutional ownership (high short-sale constraints) and prior good performance.
-The results show that stocks with high past returns, high optimism in analysts' EPS forecasts, and at their 52-week high performance provide an environment in which unsophisticated investors accelerate their confidence level, and leads to excessive optimism about the firm and subsequent momentum profits.
+The results show that stocks with high past returns and high optimism in analysts' EPS forecasts provide an environment in which unsophisticated investors accelerate their confidence level, and leads to excessive optimism about the firm and subsequent momentum profits.

-5.4 Cross-sectional regressions
+VII.
+Cross-sectional regressions